sileshn/Ryzentosh/README.md

 * `Securebootmodel` should be set to `Disabled` for `Sonoma >= 14.4 & Sequoia` installs.
 You can change it back after the update.
 * You will need to use [Helliport app](https://github.com/diepeterpan/HeliPort/releases/tag/v1.5.0) for wifi in Sequoia & Tahoe.
 * AppleALC doesn't work on Tahoe.
+* The Intel bluetooth and whatevergreen kext's have be disabled during the Tahoe installation process.
+They can be enabled after installation.

 ## Specification